Polariton Laser in the Bardeen-Cooper-Schrieffer Regime: Measuring the bandwidth of the optical gain

-\textbf{Measuring the bandwidth of the optical gain} To determine the gain bandwidth requires measurement of the absolute reflectivity, which we obtain by a two-step calibration process.
+To determine the gain bandwidth requires measurement of the absolute reflectivity, which we obtain by a two-step calibration process.
 We first calibrate the reflectivity by normalizing the reflected pulse laser intensity on the sample to that on a gold mirror mounted in the cryostat next to the sample.
 There is still error due to imperfect reflection from the gold mirror as well as laser fluctuation and slight changes in the optical path when moving between the sample and the mirror.
 We then estimate and correct for the error using a spectral regime well below any cavity resonances but still inside the DBR stop band, where the reflectivity should be unity at no or low pump powers.
-As shown in Fig.~\ref{fig:R-spectra}a, such a spectra region corresponds to $1.53-1.54~\mathrm{eV}$, where the reflectivity is close to 1 and vary within about $2.4\%$.
-Hence we use the mean of the reflectivity in this spectral region between $0~\mathrm{\mu W}$ to $500~\mathrm{\mu W}$ pump power as a reference of unity.
-This allows us to accurate determine deviation from unity in the reflection spectra.
+As shown in Fig.~\ref{fig:R-spectra}(a), such a spectra region corresponds to $1.53-1.54~\mathrm{eV}$, where the reflectivity is close to 1 and varies within about $2.4\%$.
+Hence we use the mean of the reflectivity in this spectral region between $0$ and $500~\mathrm{\mu W}$ pump power as a reference of unity.
+This allows us to accurately determine deviation from unity in the reflection spectra.

-Gain is identified where a local maximum of the reflectivity between $1.54-1.55~\mathrm{eV}$ is above unity as determined from above.
+Gain is identified where a local maximum of the reflectivity between $1.54$ and $1.55~\mathrm{eV}$ is above unity as determined from above.
 The uncertainty of the gain boundary is estimated by dividing the standard deviation $\sigma$ of the reference reflectivity by the local slope at the boundary.